-- I. Responsibility for Selection of Instructional Materials - A. The Board is responsible for matters relating to the operation of the Shenandoah Community School District. - B. The responsibility for the selection of instructional materials is delegated to the professionally trained and licensed employees of the school system.
-For the purpose of this rule the term "instructional materials" includes printed and audiovisual materials (not equipment), whether considered text materials or media center materials.
-The board retains the final authority for the approval of textbooks. - C. While selection of materials may involve many people including principals, teachers, students, parents, community members and media specialists, the responsibility for coordinating the selection of most instructional materials and making the recommendation for the purchase rests with licensed employees.
-For the purpose of this rule the term "media specialist" includes librarians, school media specialists or other appropriately licensed persons responsible for the selection of media equipment and materials. - D. Responsibility for coordinating the selection of text materials for distribution to classes will rest with the licensed employees, principal and superintendent.
-For the purpose of this rule the term 'text materials' includes textbooks and other printed and nonprinted material provided in multiple copies for use of a total class or major segment of a class. - E. If the board appoints an ad hoc committee to make recommendations on the selection of instructional materials, the ad hoc committee is formed and appointed in compliance with the board policy on Ad Hoc Committees. - 1.
-The superintendent will inform the committee as to their role and responsibility in the process. - 2.
-The following statement is given to the ad hoc committee members: - Bear in mind the principles of the freedom to learn and to read and base your decision on these broad principles rather than on defense of individual materials.
-Freedom of inquiry is vital to education in a democracy. - Study thoroughly all materials referred to you and read available reviews.
-The general acceptance of the materials should be checked by consulting standard evaluation aids and local holdings in other schools. - Passages or parts should not be pulled out of context.
-The values and faults should be weighed against each other and the opinions based on the material as a whole. - Your report, presenting both majority and minority opinions, will be presented by the principal to the complainant at the conclusion of our discussion of the questioned material. - II.
-Material selected for use in libraries and classrooms will meet the following guidelines: - A. Religion Material will represent the major religions in a factual, unbiased manner.
-The primary source material of the major religions in considered appropriate, but material which advocates rather than informs, or is designed to sway reader judgement regarding religion, will not be included in the school libraries or classrooms.
+- I. Responsibility for Selection of Instructional Materials - A. The board is responsible for maters relating to the operation of the District. - B. The responsibility for the selection of instructional materials is delegated to the professionally trained and licensed employees of the school system. - C. While selection of materials may involve may people including principals, teachers-librarian, students, parents and community members, the responsibility for coordination the selection of most instructional materials and making the recommendation for the purchase rests with licensed employees. - D. Responsibility for coordinating the selection of instructional materials for distribution to classes will rest with the licensed employees, principal and superintendent. - E. If the board appoints an ad hoc committee to make recommendations on the selection of instructional materials, the ad hoc committee is formed and appointed in compliance with the board policy on Ad Hoc Committees. - 1.
+The Superintendent will inform the committee as to their role and responsibility in the process. - 2.
+The following statement is given to the ad hoc committee members:

+Bear in mind the principles of the freedom to learn and to read and base your decision on these broad principles rather than on defense of individual materials.
+Freedom of inquiry is vital to education in a democracy.

+Study thoroughly all materials referred to you and read available reviews.
+The general acceptance of the materials should be checked by consulting standard evaluation aids and local holdings in other schools.

+Passages or parts should not be pulled out of context.
+The values and faults should be weighed against each other and the opinions based on the material as a whole.

+In the event materials is challenged, your report, presenting both majority and minority opinions, will be presented by the principal to the complainant at the conclusion of our discussion of the questioned material.

-- B. Racism Material will present a diversity of race, custom, culture, and belief as a positive aspect of the nation's heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual. - C. Sexism Material will reflect a sensitivity to the needs, rights, traits and aspirations of men and women without preference or bias. - D. Age Material will recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society. - E. Ideology Material will present basic primary and factual information on an ideology or philosophy of government which exerts or has exerted a strong force, either favorably or unfavorably, over civilization or society, past or present.
-This material will not be selected with the intention to sway reader judgment and is related to the maturity level of the intended audience. - F. Profanity and Sex Material is subjected to a test of literary merit and reality by the media specialists and licensed staff who will take into consideration their reading of public and community standards of morality. - G. Controversial issues materials will be directed toward maintaining a balanced collection representing various views.
+- II.
+Material selected for use in libraries and classrooms will meet the following guidelines: - A. Religion Material will represent any religions in a factual, unbiased manner.
+The primary source material of religions is considered appropriate, but materials which advocates rather than informs, or is designed to sway reader judgment regarding religion, will not be included in the school libraries or classrooms. - B. Racism Material will present a diversity of race, custom, culture, and belief as a positive aspect of the nation's heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual.
+Required material will comply with all applicable laws. - C. Sexism Material will reflect sensitivity to the needs, rights, traits, and aspirations of individuals without preference or bias.
+Required material will comply with all applicable laws.

+- D. Age Material will recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society. - E. Ideology Material will present basic primary and factual information on an ideology or philosophy of government which exerts or has exerted a strong force, either favorably or unfavorably, over civilization or society, past or present.
+This material will not be selected with the intention to sway reader judgment and is related to the maturity level of the intended audience. - F. Profanity and Sex Material is subjected to a test of literary merit and reality by the teacher-librarians and licensed staff who will take into consideration their reading of public and community standards of morality. - G. Controversial issues materials will be directed toward maintaining a balanced collection representing various views.